 There are also a handful of museums to check out with an entry cost of $0!
-A bonus point is that many of them are air-conditioned, which can provide some much needed relief while walking around the islands in the hot afternoon weather.
-The Darwin Center is the most famous, but our favorite was the information-filled interpretive center on San Cristobal.
+A bonus point is that many of the Galapagos museums are air-conditioned.
+This can provide some much-needed relief while walking around the islands in the hot afternoon weather.
+The Darwin Center is the most famous of the free museums.
+Yet our favorite was the information-filled interpretive center on San Cristobal.

-Free Museums on Isla Isabela: The tortoise breeding center contains a museum all about these gigantic reptiles.
+Free Museum on Isla Isabela: The tortoise breeding center contains a small museum all about these gigantic reptiles.

-Free Museums on Isla San Cristobal: But the San Cristobal Interpretive Center was the most informative free museum of them all in the Galapagos.
+Free Museum on Isla San Cristobal: The San Cristobal Interpretive Center is the most informative free museum of them all in the Galapagos.

-Where to See Wildlife for Free in the Galapagos
+Where to Find Wildlife for Free in the Galapagos

-Here’s where you can find some of the Galapagos’s more notorious residents without spending a dime:
+Here’s where to find some of the Galapagos’s more notorious residents without spending a dime:

 Sea Lions: Everywhere.
-You can easily find them laying around the docks and beaches of all the Galapagos islands.
+They can easily be found lying around the docks and beaches of all the Galapagos islands.
 Yet they were most thick in San Cristobal.
-You can even swim with them at Playa La Loberia and Las Tijeteras on San Cristobal.
+You can even swim with sea lions at Playa La Loberia and Las Tijeteras on San Cristobal.

 Penguins: Among the three main islands, Isabela is the only one where these tuxedo-clad birds hang out.
 We saw them swimming around the ferry docks of Puerto Villamil, but they’re also known to frequent Concha de Perla and Puerto Villamil Beach.

 Tortoises: The only place that we saw truly wild tortoises while in the Galapagos was in the Santa Cruz Highlands.
-You can easily explore with an inexpensive bike rental.
-Otherwise you can find semi-wild tortoises in the El Chato sanctuary which has a $3 entry fee.
+You can easily explore this area with an inexpensive bike rental.
+Otherwise, you can find semi-wild tortoises in the El Chato sanctuary which has a mere $5 entry fee.

 Marine Iguanas: Everywhere.
 You’ll almost trip over them at most beaches and even the ferry docks.

-Flamingos: You’ll find these pink birds feeding in the shallow waters of Lagunas Salinas on Isabela.
+Flamingos: You’ll find these pink birds feeding in the shallow waters of Lagunas Salinas on Isla Isabela.

-Sea Turtles: While it’s possible to see them at any of the free snorkeling spots we’ve mentioned, the only free snorkeling site we saw a sea turtle was at Playa La Loberia on San Cristobal.
+Sea Turtles: While it’s possible to see them at any of the free snorkeling spots, the only free snorkeling site we saw a sea turtle was at Playa La Loberia on San Cristobal.

 Cheap Eats for Dinner in the Galapagos

-By sticking to the local seafood you can easily find plentiful dinners around all the populated islands in the $10 range.
-A tried & true area to partake in cheap eats in Puerto Ayora is the food kiosks that are strung all along Charles Binford street in Puerto Ayora.
-Here you’ll find delicious full fish dinners starting at $10.
-Any of the menu people will eagerly give you some suggestions, vying for your business.
-But instead of taking menu-holder’s suggestions, look for the set dinner deals written on white boards, and cost even less!
+By sticking to the local seafood, it’s easy to find plentiful dinners around all the populated islands for well under $10 per meal.
+A well-known area to partake in cheap eats in Puerto Ayora is the food kiosks that are strung all along Charles Binford street.
+Here, you’ll find delicious full fish dinners starting at $10.
+Any of the greeters with menus will eagerly give you some suggestions, vying for your business.
+But instead of taking menu holders suggestions, look for the set dinner deals written on whiteboards, and cost even less!

-On Isla Isabela, you’ll easily find meriendas on the main street, Antonio Gil, for slightly more: $4-$7.
-The merienda dinner deals seemed to be less prevalent in San Cristobal, although you can still find plenty of cheap eats there too.
-In San Cristobal, instead of meriendas, try the food vendors at Playa Mann who grill up a variety of things-on-a-stick around lunchtime and sunset.
+The merienda dinner deals are less prevalent on San Cristobal, although there are plenty of cheap eats on San Cristobal too.
+Yet instead of eating meriendas in San Cristobal, try the food vendors at Playa Mann who grill up a variety of things-on-a-stick around lunchtime and sunset.

 Any day tour in the Galapagos includes your lunch.
 Keep that in mind to help justify the high costs of day tours.
-Sometimes lunch may consist of a mediocre tuna fish sandwich, while other times you may be delighted with some delicious freshly prepared ceviche.
+Sometimes lunch may consist of a mediocre tuna fish sandwich, while other instances you may be delighted with some delicious freshly prepared ceviche like this.

 For prices starting at $3.50, you’ll get an enormous bowl of soup, a main dish with seafood & sides, and a fresh-squeezed juice!
 These are excellent lunchtime meal deals that can also be a great way to immerse with the local crowd, rather than the overpriced tourist restaurants.

 Budget Breakfasts in the Galapagos

 It’s important to eat a good breakfast in the Galapagos before those long day tours.
-Often lunches during tours tend to be later, so don’t skip on the breakfast.
+Often lunches during tours tend to be later in the afternoon, so don’t skip on the breakfast.
 Many of the restaurants serve typical American and English breakfasts for $10 and up.
 Instead, eat local.

 First off, there are some decent bakeries throughout the Galapagos that have interesting pastries.
 Go the night before and grab some sweet chocolate bread or cheese-filled rolls to snack on the following morning.
-Restaurants tend to open late in the Galapagos (8:00 or 9:00), and many of the day tours and ferries leave well before that.
+Restaurants tend to open late in the Galapagos (after 8:00 or 9:00 am), and many of the day tours and ferries leave well before that.
 So bakeries are not only an economical option.
 It may be the only option for breakfast.
 So plan accordingly to stock up on the croissants on the night before.

 For Isabela, there’s a bakery on the main street, $1 per item.
 In Puerto Ayora, the supermarket may be your best bet with pastries $0.50-$0.80.
 On San Cristobal, the Sabor Cuencano bakery has the best baked goods in all of the Galapagos and prices each item at about $0.60.

 Another cheap breakfast option we can recommend in Puerto Ayora is the outdoor café at the ferry docks.
-The friendly guy behind the counter will make you a simple yet great grilled cheese sandwich plus a coffee for $2.50.
+The friendly guy behind the counter will make you a simple, yet great, grilled cheese sandwich (toastie) plus a coffee for $2.50.
 It’s the perfect pre-ferry breakfast snack.

 How To Drink in the Galapagos on a Budget

-Beers tend to be a more economical way to wind down the day. $4 for a cerveza grande (20 oz. bottle of beer) was fairly standard at most restaurants, although some charged more.
-You can get a beer in the supermarkets for less and enjoy on the beach.
+Beers tend to be a more thrifty way to wind down the day. $4 for a cerveza grande (large, 750-ml, bottle of beer) is fairly standard at most restaurants, although some charge more.
+Better yet, go to the supermarket to get a cold beer for even less and enjoy it on the beach.
 When you’re finished, just be sure to return the bottle and you’ll get back a $0.50 deposit for each one.

-On Isla San Cristobal, you’ll find what seems to be the first and only microbrewery operating in the Galapagos.
+On Isla San Cristobal, you’ll find what is the first microbrewery in the Galapagos.
 Endémica brews up a blonde ale that is a refreshing change from Ecuador’s two main national beers you’ll see everywhere throughout the Galapagos.
-You can visit Endémica during daytime hours and buy this Galapagos craft beer to-go for $2 per bottle.
+It’s possible to visit Endémica during daytime hours to buy this Galapagos craft beer to-go for $2 per bottle.
 It’s a tiny operation and not really a place to hang out and drink beer.
 Yet it can be an interesting detour for any beer nerds out there or to get some decent local beer on the cheap.
 Otherwise, Endémica beer is priced $4-$7 in most restaurants throughout the Galapagos.

-Where to Get Cheap Ferry Tickets for $25 Instead of $30
+Where to Buy Cheap Ferry Tickets for $25 Instead of $30

-You can’t book ferry tickets directly with the ferry at the dock.
-Instead, you must purchase your ferry ticket from an agency.
-It’s a set price of $30 one-way, regardless of which island you’re going to.
+Ferry tickets cannot be purchased directly with the ferry at the dock.
+Instead, ferry tickets must be purchased from an agency.
+It’s a set price of $30 one-way, regardless of the island being traveled to.

-But there’s one and only one agency throughout all the islands that was booking ferry tickets for $25 instead.
-Go see the ladies at the kiosk, right between the church and the supermarket.
-That’s conveniently just across form the ferry docks in Puerto Ayora.
+But there’s one and only one agency throughout all the islands that book ferry tickets for $25 instead.
+Go see the ladies at the kiosk, right between the church and the supermarket, located right about here.
+That’s conveniently just across from the ferry docks in Puerto Ayora.
 There’s a sign that says “Cristine” below another sign that says “Operadora Turistica Travel Agency.”
-Here’s a picture below to help you find it.
-It saves you $5 per ferry ticket, so booking these tickets for $25 could save a duo $50 if taking multiple ferries throughout the islands.
+The picture below to help you find it.
+It saves you $5 per ferry ticket, so booking these tickets for $25 instead of $30 will ultimately save a couple $50 if taking multiple ferries throughout the islands.

 Galapagos Budget Breakdown: Accommodation

-You can actually find some decent and inexpensive places to stay all throughout the Galapagos. $30 per night will get you a clean room in a great location in Puerto Ayora with air conditioning, private bathroom with hot water shower, and even satellite TV.
+It is very possible to find decent and inexpensive places to stay all throughout the Galapagos. $30 per night can achieve a clean room in a great location in Puerto Ayora with air conditioning, private bathroom with hot water shower, and even satellite TV.
 Wifi was usually pretty bad or non-existent, so don’t expect to stay connected.
-Despite that minor announce, we were pretty impressed with the budget accommodation in the Galapagos, given our preconceived notions of how expensive these islands could be.
+Despite that minor annoyance, we were pretty impressed with the budget accommodation in the Galapagos.

 You can just as easily find some rather expensive places if you do want to spend more, but we found the budget-friendly accommodations to be very adequate.
 We always prefer to spend more on doing things, rather than sleeping.